google/data-layer-helper/CONTRIBUTING.md

 ## Testing

-Before submitting a pull request, please make sure that
+Before submitting a pull request, please make sure that no unit tests fail and no compiler warnings appear after running the command:
 ```bash
 yarn test
 ```
-does not fail any unit tests or give any lint warnings.